FAQs

 Voter Registration

-You can still complete the registration form, but your your elections team will then need to verify your identity in a different way, and may contact you separately to do this.
+You can still complete the registration form, but your elections team will then need to verify your identity in a different way, and may contact you separately to do this.
 If you find your National Insurance number later on, just complete the form again.

 Where do I find my National Insurance number?